enck/hotcrp-reviewer-stats/README.md

 ## Running the script

 The script print a csv file to `stdout`.
-There may be some warnings printed to `stderr`, so it good just redirect `stdout` to a file.
+There may be some warnings printed to `stderr`, so it good to just redirect `stdout` to a file.

 ```sh
 % ./reviewer-stats.py > stats.csv